inventree/InvenTree/docs/docs/start/docker_dev.md

 ### Start Docker Containers

-Now that the database has been created, migrations applied, and you have created an admin account, we are ready to launch the InvenTree containers:
+Now that the database has been created, and migrations applied, we are ready to launch the InvenTree containers:

 ```bash
 docker compose up -d